-The Community Development Company of Nesting (CDCN) has secured funding through the Scottish Government’s CLLD scheme to research environmentally-friendly options for funeral and burial services in Shetland.
+The Community Development Company of Nesting (CDCN) has secured funding through the Scottish Government’s CLLD scheme, the SIC's Econonomic Development Grant Scheme, and the Shetland Community Benefit Fund to research environmentally-friendly options for funeral and burial services in Shetland.

 The feasibility study will initially assess the provision of three core services: the building of a facility for water cremation (a process of alkaline hydrolysis also known under the trademark ‘Resomation’), green burial sites, and themed funeral and memorial ceremonies.
 However, CDCN is also open to considering other service options which may be identified through the study.